 So far, the Homepage and About page have been fairly general; the emphasis has been on enticing people to stay on your site without overloading them with information.

 Your Products and Services page will take people deeper into what you do.
 However, it’s still important to write clearly and concisely.

 Let your products and services dictate how many words you need to use to articulate them.

-The amount of detail you go into depends how familiar your prospective customers are with your industry.
-It also depends how nuanced your sales pitch is.
+The amount of detail you go into depends on how familiar your prospective customers are with your industry.
+It also depends on how nuanced your sales pitch is.

 Designing your Contact page

 All the pages on your site are aimed at selling your value proposition to users and encouraging them to take the next step into your sales funnel.

 Some businesses, like many B2B brands, require customers to get in touch before selling their services.
 Others, like e-commerce websites, are able to sell to customers with little or no client-facing work involved.